 - Don’t do all that internet says.
 Some information is just inaccurate.

-Recovery of Salt Poisoning in Dogs
+Recovery of Salt Poisoning in Pets

 During the recovery process, it is recommended that we give our pets a diet low in sodium.
 The level of sodium should be controlled.
 The follow-up blood test to determine sodium level should be done in 30 days.
 We need to follow the instructions given by the vet.
 Annual check-ups are necessary too.